Young Lab Projects

 Natural selection on growth and locomotor development in eastern cottontail rabbits (Sylvilagus floridanus)

 The juvenile stage of life can be particularly perilous.
-Immature animals must accomplish the same basic survival functions as adults despite smaller body size and other growth-related limits on performance.
-Because, by definition, juveniles have yet to reproduce, we should expect strong selection for mechanisms that could potentially offset ontogenetic limits on performance, allowing individuals to reach reproductive adulthood and maintain fitness.
-The goal of this project is to combine measures of musculoskeletal growth, locomotor performance, and survivorship to explicitly test broad-scale hypotheses of natural selection on the growth and development of the mammalian locomotor system.
-Research will focus on free-ranging eastern cottontail rabbits (Sylvilagus floridanus).
-Eastern cottontails are independent of their mothers by three weeks of age and experience high predation pressure during the first year of life, making them an ideal model with which to address these questions.
+Immature animals must survive in the same environments as adults despite smaller body size, weaker muscles and other growth-related limitations on physical ability.
+Because, by definition, juveniles have yet to reproduce, we should expect strong selection for mechanisms that could potentially offset these age-related limits on physical performance, allowing individuals to reach adulthood, reproduce, and thus maintain evolutionary fitness.
+The proposed research, conducted in collaboration with Mike Butcher's lab at Youngstown State University and Greg Smith's lab at the University of Akron, will combine measures of musculoskeletal growth, physical performance, and survivorship in eastern cottontail rabbits (Sylvilagus floridanus) to explicitly test broad-scale hypotheses about the adaptive nature of mammalian growth and development.
+Eastern cottontails are independent of their mothers by three weeks of age and experience high predation pressure during the first year of life, making them an ideal species in which to address these issues.
+The fundamental data collected in this study will provide a greater understanding of how natural selection operates on musculoskeletal growth and development in response to predation, providing novel insight into the process of evolution itself.